State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With

 \section{Approaches}

-We introduce \emph{compression} and \emph{regularization} of the controller state-space as two approaches to facilitate input length generalization.
-We have analyzed our approaches in simple algorithmic tasks, and compared them with a stateful and a stateless controller as baselines.
-We describe in the following (A) the stateful baseline, (B) the architectural change underlying our approaches, (C and D) our approaches for state-space constraints, and (E) the stateless baseline.
+The DNC controller is typically implemented using an RNN (such as an LSTM \cite{Hochreiter1997}) and thus possesses \emph{state variables}.
+We propose two approaches to facilitate generalisation concerning the length of the input sequence: \emph{compression} and \emph{regularisation} of the controller's state space (see Fig.~\ref{fig:overview}).
+We evaluated these approaches using a set of simple algorithmic tasks, comparing them to both stateful and stateless controllers as baselines.
+Below, we outline the stateful baseline (A), the stateless baseline (B), the architectural change underlying both our methods (C), and our approaches to state-space constraints (D and E).